Which are the five steps of theory construction (methodology)?

 Variances

-Which assumptions to SEM/structural equation models make?
+Which assumptions do SEM/structural equation models make?

 Linearity: relationships between varibales are linear